 Association of Evangelicals, Focus on the Family, Prison Fellowship, and the Christian Coalition.
 It also had the support of the American

 Jewish Congress, and National Conference of Catholic Bishops.
-3 However, opposition mounted against the bill:
+3 However, opposition was mounted against the bill:

 According to American Atheists:

 advocates, neighborhood activists, environmentalists and others began to